Xitee1/ESP32-cam-webserver-improved/README.md

 ## Features
 - Improved performance
+- OTA Updates: Flash changes without disassembling your camera from its location
 - Doesn't get burning hot
 - Control the LED with a webhook
 - WiFi automatically reconnects if connection is lost